 Winners will receive a full review by one of our critics on hammertonail.com and the opportunity to share their film with our readers online, plus the potential to screen their film in our Hammer to Nail screening series in Brooklyn, NY.
 Winners and runners-up will also receive submission waivers to several major U.S. film festivals, worth up to $200.
 Your submission to these festivals will come stamped with a Hammer to Nail seal of approval (*please note, you will still be responsible for submitting your film through the proper channels according to the terms of each festival*).
 We will also continue to support and promote your film throughout its life on the festival circuit.

 Perhaps most importantly, all finalists will have their film judged by a rotating panel of industry insiders like Ted Hope (Double Hope Films), Jeff Deutchman (Paramount), Chris Horton (Sundance Institute) and Richard Lorber (Kino Lorber Inc.); filmmakers like David Gordon Green, Lena Dunham, Craig Zobel, Alex Ross Perry and the Safdie brothers; and film critics from our experienced group of contributing writers as well as previous contest winners.

-If you have a completed short film (19-minutes-and-59-seconds or less!) that you want the world to see, submit it by midnight on April 1st to be considered for our current competition.
+If you have a completed short film (19-minutes-and-59-seconds or less!) that you want the world to see, submit it by midnight on July 1st to be considered for our current competition.
 The fee for entry is $30.
-The participating fests in our Spring ’14 contest include: AFI FEST, Sidewalk Film Festival, Hamptons Film Festival, Starz Denver Film Festival, New Orleans Film Festival, New Media Film Festival (and hopefully more to be added periodically!).
+The participating fests in our Summer ’14 contest include: AFI FEST, Hamptons Film Festival, Philadelphia Film Festival, Starz Denver Film Festival, Nashville Film Festival, New Media Film Festival (and hopefully more to be added periodically!).